What Is Operational Risk for Airline SMS

 2 - Runway Safety

-Runway safety incidents are the “annoying rock in the shoe” of aviation SMS programs.
+Runway safety incidents are the “annoying rock in the shoe” of aviation SMS.
 The following kinds of occurrences have historically (and currently) plagues airlines and airports:

 - Runway incursions and excursions;